albznw/dd2497-minix/minix/servers/fwdec/README.md

 } fw_chain_entry;
 ```

-Where `rule` is a rule as defined below, and `next` and `prev` are pointers to the next/previous entries in the chain.
+- The  `rule` field refers to a rule as defined below
+- The `next` and`prev` fields are pointers to the next/previous entries in the chain.

 ```c
 typedef struct fw_chain_rule {